rmkelley/rmkelley.github.io/twitterart.md

-This is an overview of the following academic article.
+This is an overview of the following academic article published in 2015.
 You Are What You Tweet: Connecting the Geographic Variation in America’s Obesity Rate to Twitter Content

 By Ross Joseph Gore, Saikou Diallo, and Jose Padilla